fenago/generative-adversarial-networks/chapter_08/Lab_6.md

 summarize_performance(i, g_model, d_model, dataset, latent_dim)

 ```

-### 8.6.
-How to Evaluate GAN Model Performance

-157

 Next, we can update the summarize performance() function to both save the model and
 to create and save a plot generated examples.
 The generator model can be saved by calling the